Conasprella agassizi

 Conasprella agassizi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conasprella, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Distribution

-This marine species occurs in the Caribbean Sea off St. Croix Island at a depth of 214 m; also off Bermuda.
+This marine species occurs in the Caribbean Sea off St. Croix Island at a depth of 214 m;

+also off Bermuda, and West coast Barbados at 150 m. depth.

 Description

 The maximum recorded shell length is 24 mm.